anthonypena97/bloc-counter/README.md

 <hr>

-This app written with Flutter and leverages the [BLoC Library](https://bloclibrary.dev/#/) for observability of state changes
+This app is written with Flutter and leverages the [BLoC Library](https://bloclibrary.dev/#/) for observability of state changes

 This app was written following the BLoC Library [Counter Tutorial](https://bloclibrary.dev/#/fluttercountertutorial)